 6 - Narwhals have a long straight twisted tusk developed from a tooth, in the past people thought that narwhal tusks came from unicorns.

-7 - Named Reindeer in Europe and Caribou in North America, these are the only deer where both males and females have antlers, they have been herded by humans for thousands of years.
+7 - This animal is named Reindeer in Europe and Caribou in North America, these are the only deer where both males and females have antlers, they have been herded by humans for thousands of years.

 8 - Musk oxen are more closely related to sheep than oxen, they live in some of the coldest places in the Arctic.